AdamJHowell/JavaLinkUtilization/README.md

 - Added a Label to show a better error when the input files are from different machines.
 - Added an icon from https://www.iconfinder.com/
 - I have the FXML file nearly ready to use.
 Presently, I am doing all layout in Java.
+- Changed the ListView to a TableView, and separated the labels and data into their own columns.

 Commit history: